mvolkmann/blog/src/smalltalk/01-overview.md

 Some advantages that Cuis has over Squeak and Pharo are that it has built-in support for Unicode and TrueType fonts.
 Those can be added to Squeak and Pharo through foreign libraries.
-Cuis also adds support for high quality vector graphics and rendering Scalable Vector Graphics (SVG).
+Cuis also adds support for high-quality vector graphics and rendering Scalable Vector Graphics (SVG).

 Cuis Smalltalk uses the same VM as Squeak Smalltalk, now called the